Nutella Filled Sugar Cookies

 I first saw these cookies over at Bake at 350 where Bridget’s little dude thoroughly convinced me with all of his cuteness to try these cookies.
 I snagged the recipe from Darla over at Cookin’ Canuck.
 She is quite possibly an evil cookie genius, but I like her anyway, evil genius or not.

 Y’all know that my husband is a cookie connoisseur.
 He eats cookies for breakfast and lunch fairly regularly.
-He’s kind of a freak.
+He has been known to regularly eat monster cookies and chocolate chip cookies as his entire meal.
+Our kids would like to get away with that, but no. He’s kind of a freak.
 I like him anyway.
 He happens to be both exceedingly cute and very good at following instructions.
 In fact, he totally obeyed when I asked him to join pinterest for the sole purpose of following this board: Things For The Husband to Buy Me.
 That has resulted in this board: Things The Husband Bought Me!

 See?
 Even if he eats cookies 24 hours a day and is still skinnier than me, I like him anyway.